-Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residential and Residential Portion of Mixed-Use Projects [AMENDDED 1-13-2022] Standard Minimum Requirement Tandem Parking - Multifamily Residential or Mixed-Use Project Permitted subject to the following conditions: (i) Tandem spaces are required to be assigned for the same dwelling unit. (ii) Up to 10 percent of the total off-street parking spaces provided may be tandem parking. (iii) The minimum dimension for two parking spaces in tandem shall be nine (9) feet in width by 34 feet in length.
+Table 5.25 Parking Size, Location, and Configuration Standards for Multifamily Residential and Residential Portion of Mixed-Use Projects [AMENDED 1-13-2022]

+Standard Minimum Requirement Parking Location - Multifamily Residential or Mixed-Use Development At least one space for each residential unit shall be located on-site; other required parking spaces may be located off-site, subject to standards for off-site parking in Section 5.9.7.
+For Mixed-Use Developments, surface parking for commercial uses shall be located to the side or behind buildings, when feasible, and is discouraged at street corners, and in the front setback, but may be permitted subject to approval by the County at the time of Design Review.
+Tandem Parking - Residential Unit Used As Family Day Care Home Permitted per the standards of Section 5.9.3.D.1.
+Tandem Parking - Multifamily Residential or Mixed-Use Project Permitted subject to the following conditions: Tandem spaces are required to be assigned for the same dwelling unit. ii.
+Up to 10 percent of the total off-street parking spaces provided may be tandem parking. iii.
+The minimum dimension for two parking spaces in tandem shall be nine feet in width by 34 feet in length.
 Off-site Parking Criteria Per the standards of Section 5.9.7.A.
 Parking Lot Screening Per the Standards of Section 5.9.4.F.